Top 10 Things To Do In Rome

 Trastevere - 5 days in Rome - panoramic view of restaurant

-1. Exploring Rome on Foot
+1. Explore Rome on Foot

 Pack comfortable shoes because the best way to experience is Rome is by using your feet to get around.
 Like Paris, and large parts of Barcelona, Rome is essentially one giant museum.
 Part of the fun is the actual time spent getting from one point to another.
 There’s no way of knowing what you’ll encounter on your route.
 It could be a classic cafe that’s been around for nearly a century, or a romantic alley with crumbling ancient Roman ruins at its end, or a panoramic lookout from which the city seems like a postcard, and even grand piazzas lined by Rococo mansions and crowned by ancient Egyptian obelisks brought over when Rome could do just about anything it wished.